bendico765/heuristic_steiner_tree/README.md

 ```

 ## Todo list
-1. Make some tests
-2. Implement newer and more efficient algorithms to approximate the optimal Steiner Tree
+1. Implement newer and more efficient algorithms to approximate the optimal Steiner Tree
-3. Write more fine-grained dependencies